tirogen/traefik/docs/content/observability/metrics/influxdb2.md

 _Required, Default=""_

-Defines a token with which to connect to InfluxDB.
+Defines a token with which to connect to InfluxDB2.

 ```yaml tab="File (YAML)"
 metrics: